its-justus/pizza-parlor/README.md

 # React Pizza Parlor
-TODO: Update screenshots below with our own design
-TODO: Update stretch goals and explain which ones we got to

-The purpose of this application is to simulate a website in which customers can select pizzas from a menu, enter in their information, and then review their order and information for checkout.
+The purpose of this application is to simulate a website in which customers can select pizzas from a menu, enter in their information, and then review their order and information before checkout.
+NOTE: this does NOT include actual money transfer functionality.
+Please enter personal information at your own risk.

 It will also have a special page (accesible through `http://localhost:3000/admin`) that displays the name, time, and order total for each of the orders placed.